JinyeongPark-870/How-to-use-Kinect-V2-sensor-data-in-UnrealEngine-5/README.md

 Various examples of utilizing the positions of body joints. <br>

 We can make upper leg direction vectors with our thighs through the positions of pelvis and our knees. <br>
-The direction vectors made up of shoulders, elbows, and hands let you know in which direction your hand is stretched or bended.
+The direction vectors made up of shoulders, elbows, and hands let you know in which direction your hand is stretched or bended. <br>

 <img src = "https://github.com/JinyeongPark-870/How-to-use-Kinect-V2-sensor-data-in-Unreal-Engine-5/assets/4387404/2620b4a0-53bc-44cb-9775-1b5c04e2c144" width = "45%" height = "45%"> <br>
 > Making vectors with some joints.